 - Familiar with and insightful about customer journeys and lifecycles.

-- Proven at optimizing the customer experience (CX).
+- Proven at optimising the customer experience (CX).

-- Adept at conceptualizing and socializing ideas and insights.
+- Adept at conceptualising and socialising ideas and insights.

 - Comfortable advocating in the C-Suite for CX.

-- Well versed on optimizing marketing across channels.
+- Well versed on optimising marketing across channels.